minh231099/spotlite_assignment_backend/README.md

 # Please Read This

-This is a very interesting module as I can learn a lot through this exercise.
+This is a very interesting module as I can learn a lot through this assignment.
 This is the first time I've done an infinite scroll, and the time is quite short for both the back-end and the front-end (about a little more than a day), so the front-end will still have some bugs (Flickering screen when fetching new data, resize).
 But I tried to perfect the basics.
 So I hope you will sympathize with me.

 ## Getting Started